andrew-ge-wu/storm-kestrel/README.markdown

 ## Maven

-storm-kestrel is hosted on the Clojars maven repo.
+backtype.storm-kestrel is hosted on the Clojars maven repo.
 To include it as a dependency in your project, add Clojars as a Maven repository to your pom.xml with the following snippet:

 ```xml
 <repository>